 - Supervision - Students will actively participate in and effectively utilize supervision while engaged in professional activities.
 Students will seek out additional supervision when warranted and will be receptive to feedback from supervisors.
 Students will be aware of and receive/provide supervision in accordance with the standards of their profession’s code of ethics and with sensitivity to individual differences.

-Learning Aims for Master’s Plus and CAS Programs
+Learning Aims for the Master’s Plus

 - Students will effectively conceptualize psychological issues and implement intervention strategies in resolving a problem or enhancing the development of individuals or groups.

 - Students will appreciate and understand a variety of professional assessment strategies that they may effectively use in their clinical or counseling practice.

 - Students will exhibit ethical behavior in a professional setting in keeping with the Ignatian tradition of care for the person, i.e. cura personalis.

 - Students will advance their knowledge of and skills with the areas of psychological assessment, treatment, and prevention of mental, emotional and behavior problems, as dictated by their individual professional needs.